-I have also been employed by quite a few clients who have been trying to prove or disprove material which has been put online either independently or on a commercial genealogical site where, in both cases, no sources have been given
+I have also been employed by quite a few clients wanting to locate sources to prove whether unsubstantiated material which they have found in books or online either independently or on a commercial genealogical site is correct

 - reveal more details about a person, place or subject

 - verify or correct an online or printed source